 I am a self-professed news junkie, techie, and SciFi Geek.
-Since 2003, I have been happily married and have started to share my love for Star Wars with daughters.
-During the work week, I truly enjoy teaching and being involved in academia.
-I have been actively involved with KEA, EKU Writing Project, EKUWP, and KySTE Technology Initiatives but in recent years have shifted to Digital Citizenship and Global Competency Initiatives.
+I have been happily married and have started to share my love for Star Wars with daughters.
+During the work week, I truly enjoy teaching and being involved in academia for almost.
+In the past, I was actively involved with KEA, EKU Writing Project, EKUWP, and KySTE Technology Initiatives but in recent years have shifted to Digital Citizenship and Global Competency Initiatives.
 I have been teaching at Model Lab School since 2008.

 Currently, I am a member of the faculty at The Learning Center and have taught at Model Laboratory High School, George Rogers Clark HS, and East Mountain Charter HS.
 I have experience in teaching Freshman Civics, World History, US History, and Acc US History.
 I have also worked as the Writing and FPS Coach for the HS Academic Team and faculty sponsor for various Class Government activities.
 Currently, I am the Graduation/Senior Class Coordinator and Yearbook sponsor.

 Marshall University, College of Education, B. A. in Secondary Education (2002)